MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/effects.md

 ---
-title: "Path Effects"
+title: "Path Effects in SkiaSharp"
-description: "Discover the various path effects that allow paths to be used for stroking and filling" ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: 95167D1F-A718-405A-AFCC-90E596D422F3
+description: "This article explains the various SkiaSharp path effects that allow paths to be used for stroking and filling, and demonstrates this with sample code." ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: 95167D1F-A718-405A-AFCC-90E596D422F3